How Prevalent is Heart Disease in Dogs?

 Caring for an At-Risk Dog

 If your dog is one of the more susceptible breeds, expert monitoring from an early age is a good idea.
-For example, some experts believe that every Doberman Pinscher over the age of one year should receive an annual electrocardiogram because DCM is especially prevalent in that breed.
+For example, some experts believe that every Doberman Pinscher older than one year should receive an annual electrocardiogram because DCM is especially prevalent in that breed.
 Similarly, other experts recommend that Cavalier King Charles Spaniels receive yearly screenings for mitral valve disease.
 Such monitoring won’t prevent either condition, but it can lead to earlier, more aggressive treatment that can improve a dog’s quality of life and even lengthen it.
 “With heart disease, it’s not just about living longer, it’s about living better,” says Dr. Fine.

 You can help your dog live better too.
 In addition to aggressive monitoring for early detection, good home care can keep a dog comfortable longer.
 If heart failure hasn’t occurred, “Keep your dog active, maintain a healthy diet and a healthy weight,” suggests Dr. Fine.
 “Excess weight makes the heart work harder.”